AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-setup-connect-users.md

 # Step 2: Set up AVEVA Connect users and groups

-As a best practice, AVEVA recommends managing users and groups for AVEVA Data Hub primarily through AVEVA Connect.
-This step guides you through creation of users and assigning them to a group.
+AVEVA Data Hub users and groups are managed through AVEVA Connect.
+You must first add users and groups in AVEVA Connect before users can access AVEVA Data Hub.
+This step guides you through creation of users and groups in AVEVA Connect.
 Later, in <xref:gs-setup-data-hub-users>, you will add these users and groups to AVEVA Data Hub.

 **Step 2A: Add Users**